govau/design-system-site/content/components/progress-indicator/accessibility/colorblind.md

 ---

-How the buttons are viewed with various colour blindnesses
+How the progress indicators are viewed with various colour blindnesses